sammywachtel/audio-transcript-analysis/docs/CLOUD_RUN_DEPLOYMENT.md

 gcloud secrets get-iam-policy REPLICATE_API_TOKEN --project=your-gcp-project-id
 ```

 **Important:** The GitHub Actions workflow automatically injects this secret into the alignment-service at deployment time using the `--set-secrets` flag.
-No manual intervention needed.
+No manual intervention needed after initial setup.

 ## Deployment